-When $C_1$ and $C_2$ are normalized to have a trace of 1, the maximal distance of 2.0 occurs when the variabilities lie in orthogonal subspaces (or are completely "factorized" from each other) and the minimum distance of 0.0 occurs when the covariances are equal.
+When C_1 and C_2 are normalized to have a trace of 1, the maximal distance of 2.0 occurs when the variabilities lie in orthogonal subspaces (or are completely "factorized" from each other) and the minimum distance of 0.0 occurs when the covariances are equal.
 More generally, a large Bures distance indicates two sources of variability are factorized from each other and a low distance

-Figure 2: Representational analyses.
-In all cases increasing $\lambda$ indicates increased importance of the equivariance loss term.
-A: Description of augmentation-augmentation distance, where each gray ellipsoid represents a single augmentation manifold and the expected distance is lower when they are aligned.
-B: Description of augmentation-centroid distance, where gray ellipsoids represent augmentation wanifolds and the blue disk represents the centroid manifold.
-Expected distance is lower when augmentation variability is factorized (orthogonal to) the centroid manifold.
-C: Description of spatial-photometric distance where gray ellipsoids represent single augmentation manifolds, and blue/yellow points indicate the mean over the outputs from many spatial/photometric transformations of a single view obtained via a photometric/spatial transformation respectively.
+Figure 2: Effects of equivariance on representational geometry.
+A: Alignment between augmentation manifolds (gray ellipsoids).
+B: Alignment between augmentation manifolds (gray ellipsoids) and the centroid manifold (blue disk).
+C: Alignment between spatial and photometric manifolds.
+Gray ellipsoids represent single augmentation manifolds, and blue/yellow points indicate the mean over the outputs from many transformations of a single view obtained via a photometric/spatial transformation, respectively.
 Expected distance is larger when the two sources of variability are factorized.
 D: Same as A., but for class manifolds.
 E: A schematic of the parameter regression experiment.
 In each panel, the bottom row depicts the results of each analysis described in the text of Sections 3.2 and 3.2.
-All shaded regions indicate 95% confidence intervals (estimated over the same comparisons the expected distance is estimated over for A-D and over 5 independent runs of the regression experiments for E).

-indicates shared structure.
+Shaded regions indicate 95% confidence intervals (estimated over the same comparisons the expected distance is estimated over for A-D and over 5 independent runs of the regression experiments for E).
+A summary of the sources of variability used to compute C_1 and C_2 , and the ensemble used to estimate the expected alignment is measured can be found in Table A.5 indicates shared structure.
 We first estimate the trace-normalized covariance of the outputs of some network f over two sources of variability and compute the Bures metric between the two.

 Because we are mainly interested in the impact of the equivariance loss relative to the invariant baseline, each analysis below is carefully controlled to expose any structural differences.
-In particular, we estimate $C_1$ and $C_2$ over identical inputs for an invariant network and an equivariant network trained using the same base objective but a non-zero value of $\lambda$ .
-We then can directly compare the measured Bures distance for the invariant network and each equivariant network ( $\lambda \neq 0$ ): $\Delta D_B = D_B(C_1^{\lambda=0}, C_2^{\lambda=0}) - D_B(C_1^{\lambda\neq 0}, C_2^{\lambda\neq 0})$ .
-In each of the panels in the bottom row of Fig. 2 we show how $\mathbb{E}[\Delta D_B]$ evolves as a function of $\lambda$ when $C_1$ and $C_2$ are estimated over different sources of variability (axis labels indicate the ensembles over which the variabilities were estimated).
+In particular, we estimate C_1 and C_2 over identical inputs for an invariant network and an equivariant network trained using the same base objective but a non-zero value of λ .
+We then can directly compare the measured Bures distance for the invariant network and each equivariant network ($\lambda \neq 0$): $\Delta D_B = D_B(C_1^{\lambda=0}, C_2^{\lambda=0}) - D_B(C_1^{\lambda\neq 0}, C_2^{\lambda\neq 0})$; this measure quantifies the amount of alignment between two sources of variability in an equivariant network relative to the invariant network baseline.
+In each of the panels in the bottom row of Fig. 2 we show how $\mathbb{E}[\Delta D_B]$ (denoted simply "Alignment") evolves as a function of λ when C_1 and C_2 are estimated over different sources of variability (y-axis labels indicate the ensembles over which the variabilities were estimated).
 We show the joint distribution of $(D_B(C_1^{\lambda=0}, C_2^{\lambda=0}), D_B(C_1^{\lambda\neq 0}, C_2^{\lambda\neq 0}))$ and summarize the sources of variability in each experiment described below in Appendix A.5.